CodeYourFuture/CYF-Cloud-Module/content/cloud/weeks/2/week-plan/index.md

 **Steps**: Individual tasks within a job.
 **Actions**: Pre-built steps that you can use in your jobs.

+#### Exercise: Review a github action from previous coursework

+Github Actions have been present in the course, now we are going to take a look at them and review them.

+Back in Javascript 1 Week 1, we can see an existing workflow for mandatory tests: <https://github.com/CodeYourFuture/JavaScript-Core-1-Coursework-Week1/blob/master/.github/workflows/mandatory-tests.yml>

+You should have completed the Coursework for Javascript 1 Week 1, this exercise is for you to find your pull request and see the Github Action workflow.
+Go to <https://github.com/CodeYourFuture/JavaScript-Core-1-Coursework-Week1> to find your Pull Request or go directly to the Actions <https://github.com/CodeYourFuture/JavaScript-Core-1-Coursework-Week1/actions> to find your workflow run.

 ## Setting up a Simple Workflow

 To set up a simple GitHub Actions workflow, navigate to your GitHub repository and then to the Actions tab.
 From there, you can create a new workflow.